 This is wrong.

-Yes, I'm waving my finger at you.
-(But I was in your shoes a few years back, so this isn't me judging you!
+Yes, I'm waving my finger at you (but I was in your shoes a few years back, so this isn't me judging you!
 It's me judging you with empathy, haha)!

-Based on the title of this post, you want to know what the best RV for full-time living is.
-I'm here to inform you that it's time to change your mindset.
+Based on the title of this post, you want to know what the best RV to live in full-time is, and I'm here to inform you that you must change your mindset.

-Because there ISN'T any one universal 'best' RV for full time RV living.
-There's not even a 'best-for-all' brand (details to come).
+Because there ISN'T any universal 'the best' RV for full-time RV living, there's not even a 'best-for-all' brand (details to come).

-Any website touting one particular (or many) RVs in a list of the 'best' for full-time RV living is blowing smoke up y ... well, you get the picture.
+Any website touting one particular (or many) RVs in a list of the 'best' for full-time RV living is blowing smoke up your ... well, you get the picture.

-Because EVERYONE'S wants and needs for a rig are different.
-No matter what type or brand you get, there's always a compromise when it comes to the best campers you can live in.
+Because EVERYONE'S wants and needs for a rig are different, and no matter what type or brand you get, there's always a compromise when it comes to the best campers you can live in.

 What??
 No Unicorn Rig?